-- > Students will audition in May to determine their concert band placement for the following school year.
+- Students will audition in May to determine their concert band placement for the following school year.
 This audition will determine the students' band placement for the entire year.
 Audition material will include music and exercises assigned by the directors.
 Audition material for the May audition will be available two weeks before the audition.
-Students will be evaluated by the directors at these auditions. - ➤ The directors may change a student's band placement up or down based on the student's performance at the December All Region Band auditions. - Additionally, a student's band placement may be changed due to disciplinary action should he/she not meet the requirements of the assigned ensemble.
+Students will be evaluated by the directors at these auditions. - At the director's discretion a student's band placement may be changed up or down based on the student's performance at the December All Region Band auditions.
+In order for a student to be eligible to be considered for a band change promotion, he/she must have advanced to Phase 2.
+All Region based band changes are not automatic. - Additionally, a student's band placement may be changed due to disciplinary action should he/she not meet the requirements of the assigned ensemble.